 N – Taxed up-front scheme – not eligible for reduction

-P – ESS interest acquired pre 1 July 2009

 S – Start-up concession

 6.38 Security reference code - Security code identifies the financial product.
 It may be either an Australian securities exchange (ASX) code or an International Securities Identification Number (ISIN) security code.

-6.39 Number of ESS interests from taxed up front schemes eligible for reduction – the number of ESS interests acquired during the financial year not eligible for deferral but eligible for reduction.
+6.39 Number of ESS interests from taxed upfront schemes eligible for reduction – the number of ESS interests acquired during the financial year not eligible for deferral but eligible for reduction.

 This number is only required to be reported in the year the ESS interests are acquired.
 It will not be required to be reported again in a future year.

 If the Scheme type field is E this field may be greater than zero.
-If the Scheme type field is D, N, P or S this field must be zero filled.
+If the Scheme type field is D, N or S this field must be zero filled.

-If the Discount from taxed up front schemes – eligible for reduction field is greater than zero this field must be greater than zero.
+If the Discount from taxed upfront schemes – eligible for reduction field is greater than zero this field must be greater than zero.

-6.40 Acquisition price of shares acquired under taxed up front schemes – eligible for reduction – the acquisition price of shares acquired during the financial year not eligible for deferral but eligible for reduction.
+6.40 Acquisition price of shares acquired under taxed upfront schemes – eligible for reduction – the acquisition price of shares acquired during the financial year not eligible for deferral but eligible for reduction.

 This field must be reported in whole dollars.